evejweinberg/Learning-OF-Tools/README.md

   Video Turorial: https://vimeo.com/79061998

-STEP 2: CHOOSE AN ADDON AND ADD IT TO YOUR OF FOLDER, and PROJECT
+STEP 2: CHOOSE AN ADDON, ADD IT TO YOUR OF_FOLDER, and PROJECT

 * 1) Find the addon you want from http://www.ofxaddons.com/categories
 * 2-option1) Drag the downloaded folder into your "of_v0.8.4_osx_release / ofXAddons" folder